 Paul Fagan holds a PhD from the University of Hull.
-His interests include political philosophy and environmental philosophy.
-He is a member of the Society for Applied Philosophy.
-Prior to becoming a philosopher Paul worked in business.
+His main interests include political philosophy and environmental philosophy.
+Paul teaches in colleges in northern England and has recently designed a business ethics course to be taught internationally.

 Hubertus Fremerey is a theoretical physicist who has worked as a computer software developer in the industry.
 He is a member of the Board of the International Society for Philosophers.
 He has contributed articles to Philosophy Pathways on the notion of a ‘good society’ and a critique of the ‘two cultures’ of scientists and humanists.

 Björn Freter gained his PhD in Philosophy at the Free University, Berlin.
 He is currently working as Independent Scholar based in Knoxville, TN, U.S.A.
 His research fields include African philosophy, post-colonial philosophy, racism, animal ethics, phenomenology of normativity and literary studies.